 B. Stipulations & Agreements.
 All stipulations not made in open court or in chambers and recorded by the reporter and all agreements of counsel or parties to a suit must be reduced to writing and signed by the parties making the same and filed with the clerk, or they will not be recognized or considered by the court.

 A. (1) Property Statements.
 Where the action involves a division of property, both parties shall file a single property statement setting forth assets, liabilities, and any other information concerning property germane to the case at bar.
 The plaintiff shall have 30 days from filing the action to prepare and file the property statement and furnish a copy to the opposing party.
 The defendant shall then complete the property statement filed by the plaintiff by adding to it any additional property and the defendant’s estimates of the value of all property listed by the plaintiff.
 The defendant shall file the completed property statement and serve a copy on the plaintiff within 30 days after the plaintiff files the initial statement.
-Property statement forms may be obtained from the clerk or prepared by counsel or pro se parties, and may be presented in computer generated spreadsheet format, as long as counsels' and parties' forms provide at least the same information as the form available from the clerk (a model property statement form is appended to these rules).
+The Fifth District property statement included in these rules shall be utilized by the parties.
+The parties may stipulate to use a computer generated spreadsheet format, which contains all information required in the property statement in these rules.

 (2) Extensions & Pretrial Filing Deadline.
 Either party may obtain an extension of the time for filing or completing the property statement on written motion for good cause shown.
 Except by agreement of the parties or by order of the court, amendments to the property statement shall not be permitted unless filed at least 10 days prior to trial.